Remarks about the correspondence between $f(R)$ and Brans-Dicke gravity: Introduction

-Our aim in this work is to present a new example on the correspondence between $f(R)$ and Brans-Dicke theories, and try to clarify that metric $f(R)$ theories are not a constrained Brans-Dicke theory in the sense that the $\omega$ parameter is fixed.
-In fact, the price to be paid by the Brans-Dicke theory to be equivalent to $f(R)$ theories is to have a free scalar potential, which will compensate our freedom to choose the $f(R)$ functional form.
+Our aim in this work is to reconfirm, through an example constructed from a static spherically symmetric solution in metric $f(R)$ theory \cite{zerbini}, the correspondence between $f(R)$ and Brans-Dicke theories of gravity.
+Also we will clarify that metric $f(R)$ theory is not a constrained Brans-Dicke theory in the sense that the $\omega$ parameter is fixed.
+In fact, the price to be paid by the Brans-Dicke theory in order to corresponds to a $f(R)$ theory is to have a free scalar potential, which will compensate our freedom to choose the $f(R)$ functional form.
+This freedom to choose the functional form for the $f(R)$ theory is one of the key ingredients that is used to find new solutions.

+In section 2 we will briefly review the $f(R)$ and Brans-Dicke theories correspondence and show how to use this fact to find a solution in $f(R)$ theory.
+In section 3 we will find a Brans-Dicke solution for two cases.
+The first one is for a constant potential and we will present it just to argue some considerations about the correspondence.
+In the second one we will use a reconstructive approach and then verify that indeed the solution matches with the $f(R)$ one.
+We will then take a little step further and study the stability of the solution by the scalar potential.